AVoidKnight/Dignified-Death/README.md

 "Earn to Die" inspired overlay game.
-"Earn to Die Overlay" is an early title of the game, but that name will be changed to something else in the future.
+This is "proof of concept" or just demo so you could understand what the full game (if it will ever come out) could look like.